-Participation plays are lively and humorous adaptation of well-known stories performed by our professional actors with assistance from members of your group!
-All participation plays include simple props and costumes to help the story come alive.
+Participation plays are lively and humorous adaptations of well-known stories lead by our professional actors with active assistance from members of your group!
+All participation plays include simple silly props and costumes to help the story come alive.

 The sound of an authentic Taiko drum leads this exploration through Japanese culture.
 Costumes, Japanese folktales, percussion instruments, and the booming Taiko drum come together to immerse students in ancient Japanese art forms.

 * $450 flat fee - Grades K-12, $350 for Title I schools